Paul1nh0/jsh/README.txt

 # I Will Not answer any issues, or write a proper usage wiki.
 # I am only open sourcing this for the community benefit.

+why didn't i use bugid?
+  because this runs faster (less actions and analysis), and i didnt have much resources. its very easy to see that a crash is not exploitable (null ptr assertion etc) directlly from asseambly..

 This is very straightforward: